small logo

 The noise from the photodiodes themselves is several orders of magnitude below that of the amplifiers and may be ignored.

-In general, we have found that the noise contributed by our amplified photodiode systems is below or at most comparable to the intrinsic noise floor (about 1mV RMS) of most high speed oscilloscopes and digital data acquisition systems
+In general, we have found that the noise contributed by our amplified photodiode systems is below or at most comparable to the intrinsic noise floor of most high speed oscilloscopes and digital data acquisition systems.
+Our customers have told us that they are the best they have ever seen.

 [Back to Top]